isc-projects/kea/doc/sphinx/arm/classify.rst

     class.
 After a subnet is selected, the server determines whether there is a reservation for a given client.
-Therefore, it is not possible to use the ``UNKNOWN`` class to select a shared network or a subnet, and for using the ``KNOWN`` class only global reservations can be used and the ``early-global-reservations-lookup`` parameter must be configured to true
+Therefore, it is not possible to use the ``UNKNOWN`` class to select a shared network or a subnet.
+For the ``KNOWN`` class only global reservations only global reservations are used and the ``early-global-reservations-lookup`` parameter must be configured to true

 10. When the incoming packet belongs to the special class ``DROP``, it is dropped and an informational message is logged with the packet